Click the arrow to learn more.

 When do group classes run?

 Foundation group classes run constantly in several time slots each week, Monday/Wednesday/Saturday.
-Orientation Session dates can be found here, or you can attend remotely via the Orientation Webinar.
+Viewing the Orientation Webinar is required in advance of joining class.
 Specialty Class start dates are specified on each webpage.

 What happens when the school is closed?